cooleydw494/codemonkeys/README.md

 CodeMonkeys operates via the `monk` command which runs Python scripts located in the `scripts` directory.
 For example, to kick off a monkey, simply use `monk kickoff [monkey-name] -n50`, where `n` is the maximum number of iterations to run.
 There is no default value for `-n` as a measure to encourage thoughtful use and provide a safety measure for those less familiar with the documentation.

+If a monkey name is not provided, CodeMonkeys will check the .env file for a DEFAULT_MONKEY variable.
+If it exists, it will load the corresponding monkey configuration from the ../monkeys/[DEFAULT_MONKEY] directory.

 You can create a backup of your current `main.py` file at any time by running `monk backup-main "optional-backup-name-defaults-to-timestamp"`.
 This ensures your unique modifications are safe and sound.

 ## Customization and Updates 🛠